Save

 lifespan, re-opening pores, and are constantly replaced. |

-Too many nutrients (from problem
+Too many nutrients (from

-2) make biomat grow faster than it dies; it becomes nearly impermeable, and
+problem 2) make biomat grow faster than it dies; it

-water rises to surface or backs up into home.
-(Soil auger can take sample to
+becomes nearly impermeable, and water rises to surface or backs up into home.

 Infrared photos or sampling devices can measure flows & pollution.[34]) |